jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 * SQL Server 2005

 {% include tip.html content="Due to the size of the Spotlight Statistics Repository, it is recommended that this database is not installed on a SQL Express instance.
 The Spotlight Statistics Repository is not supported on High Availability Always On and mirrored databases.
 The Spotlight Statistics Repository cannot be installed on SQL Server 2000." %}

+{% include tip.html content="The Spotlight Statistics Repository can be hosted on a Windows or Linux operating system." %}

 ### Other Requirements